Flexible Spending Arrangements and Dependent Care Assistance Program

 Employees must submit all claims to Navia Benefit Solutions for reimbursement by March 31 of the following plan year.

-To learn more, see the Medical FSA Enrollment Guide and visit the FSAs webpage for public employees.
+To learn more, see the FSA Enrollment Guide (2024) (2025) and visit the FSAs webpage for public employees.

 Represented employees may receive a $250 Medical FSA benefit

-Eligible employees receive this employer-paid benefit even if they do not enroll in a Medical FSA.
+Eligible employees receive this employer-paid benefit even if they do not enroll in an FSA.
 The contribution does not come out of the employee's paycheck.

-• Open a Medical FSA account with the $250 and mail a debit card to the employee if the employee did not enroll in a Medical FSA for the plan year, or
+- Open an FSA account with the $250 and mail a CBA FSA Welcome Letter and in a separate mailing, Navia will send a debit card to the employee if the employee does not have a currently active FSA debit card, or

-• Add the $250 to an employee's existing Medical FSA debit card.
+- Add the $250 to an employee's existing FSA debit card (expires after 3 years)

 To learn more about the $250 CBA contribution for represented employees, see the following resources: